 activity_main

-layout file and replace it with this code.
+, and replace it with the following code.

 <?xml version="1.0" encoding="utf-8"?>